5 min read

 Half Plate Meat + Half Plate Veg = Protein-Fibre Meal

-Since there are no calorie-dense carbohydrates in this diet, you need to eat a lot more food than before to make up for it.
+Since there are fewer calorie-dense carbohydrates in this diet, you need to eat a lot more food than before to make up for it.
 Just eat more of equal sized servings of protein and fibre.
 I tend to eat two plates (half protein, half fibre) of food per meal.

 Drink Lots of Water